d0ra1mon/d0raCatch/README.md

 Finally, in the 3d folder you will find the two files for 3d printing of the case.
 <p align="center"><img src="/image/7.png"></p>
 <p align="center"><img src="/image/8.png"></p>

+## Disclaimer
+I recommend using this device for testing, learning and fun :D